Toloka/docs/en/template-builder/templates/product-recognition-in-images.md

 For this type of project, you can use the **Product recognition in images** preset.

 You can use this preset to classify, rate or moderate content.
-The preset can also be used to label images for computer vision training.
+It can also be used to label images for computer vision training.

 Take a look at the example: the interface includes an image and tools for labeling objects and areas within it.

-Note that validation and task layout are already configured in this Template Builder sample code.
+Note that validation, keyboard shortcuts, and task layout are already configured in this example.

 [![](../_images/buttons/view-example.svg)](https://ya.cc/t/wWPxyb2K4Fb2Aq)